 - Develop and implement institutional policies, guidelines, standards, controls, procedures, and communication systems, in consultation with accounting staff, to provide internal controls over award activities and expenditures to ensure compliance.

-- Design and implement opportunities for faculty and staff to develop and enhance grant seeking and grant writing skills.
+- Design, implement and lead opportunities for faculty and staff to develop and enhance grant seeking and grant writing skills.

 - Foster, develop, and maintain relationships with government, foundation, and corporate granting agencies to strengthen collaborations and expand future funding opportunities.
 Network with grant development staff from institutions of higher education.